 Also, if the intention is to enjoy the birds, you’ll want to be able to see this feeder from your window.
-Consider which windows you can see easily out of, have seats nearby, or consider making yourself an inviting nature sit spot close to a window.
+Consider which windows you can see easily out of or have seats nearby such as the couch or dinning table.
+Or, consider making yourself an inviting nature sit spot close to that window.

-Prevent birds from hitting your windows by using decals, decreasing reflection, placing feeders very close or far away from the window.
+Prevent birds from hitting your windows by using decals, decreasing reflections, and either placing feeders very close or far away from the window.
 The Spruce has a very detailed article on keeping bird-window collisions at a minimum.

 Making bird feeders with kids is just one activity idea in a whole process of learning about, helping, and observing birds in your backyard.

 First, you and your children could do some local bird watching: